DFHack/dfhack/docs/Scripts.rst

 .. image:: images/workflow.png

-This script provides a simple interface to constraints managed by the workflow plugin.
+This script provides a simple interface to constraints managed by `plugins/workflow`.
 When active, it displays a list of all constraints applicable to the current job, and their current status.

 A constraint specifies a certain range to be compared against either individual